rogerhung1006/kkbox_churn_prediction/README.md

 # Will they go or will they stay?
-## User churn prediction and prevention of an online music streaming service
+## User Churn Prediction and Prevention of an Online Music Streaming Service
 <p align="center">
 	<img align="middle" src="images/cover.jpeg">
 </p>